First 100 Customers: Proven Strategies Every Startup Founder Needs to Get There Fast

 For a founder trying to reach the first 100 customers, that difference in response rate is the difference between hitting the milestone in weeks versus months.
 Write fewer emails.
 Make each one count more.

-5. Collect and Act on Customer Feedback at Every Stage
+5. Collect and Act on Customer Feedback Throughout Your First 100 Sales

 The first 100 sales are a research project as much as a commercial one.
 Every customer you acquire in this phase has information you need: why they bought, what almost stopped them, what they expected, what surprised them, and what they would change.
 This information is more valuable than any market research report you could commission.